FOPL Family Tree

 There are three main sets of records which a researcher will look at for UK family trees: census, civil registration and church records.
 To find these for your family, try using Ancestry on Penketh Library’s PCs.
 Using the information from these three sources, census, civil and church in combination, will help you to build up your tree.
 There are also numerous other records that your research may lead you to e.g. military, immigration, newspapers etc. All of these are useful, but to start with, let’s consider the main three.

 The first useful UK census was held in 1841, then every ten years in 1851, 1861, 1871, 1881, 1891, 1901 up to 1911.
 Census records are generally not released until 100 years has passed, so the 1921 census will not be available until 2022.
-Access to later censuses will require a long wait, but the 1939 Register is available on Findmypast for later 'census’ information.
+The England and Wales 1931 census was destroyed by fire and the 1941 census was not held due to WW2.
+However, the 1939 Register is available on Ancestry and Findmypast for later-dated 'mini census’ information.
 Originally handwritten, the census records have been transcribed into computer databases, making fast searches possible.
 Having located the record, you may prefer to view the image of the original handwritten sheet rather than rely on the transcribed version being totally correct.
 Typos do happen!
 Hopefully you will find your ancestors in a family group in at least one census.
 Occupations, place and date of birth can also be found.
 Also check nearby addresses as relatives may live in the same street.